-Symptoms of herpes may take two weeks to appear after initially infected.
+Symptoms of herpes may take two weeks to appear after being initially infected.
 During the first two weeks after exposure, you may not experience any symptoms.
 However, when the first outbreak of blisters occurs, it will usually be extremely pronounced and painful.
 Sometimes herpes outbreaks are so severe, they merit hospital visits for treatment.
-Sometimes people will also get a fever and flu-like symptoms during the first outbreak as well as the blisters.
-Usually, the sores heal without scarring within two to four weeks, subsequent outbreaks may occur depending on your body's immune system.
+Sometimes people will also get a fever and flu-like symptoms during the first outbreak as well as blisters.
+Usually, the sores heal without scarring within two to four weeks, subsequent outbreaks may occur depending on your body’s immune system.

 ARE THERE TESTS FOR GENITAL HERPES?

 If you suspect that you may have genital herpes, there are different tests that your healthcare provider can perform to confirm the diagnosis.
 If you already have sores, your provider may take a culture from one of the sores and test it.
-Additionally a blood test,may be drawn to check for antibodies that fight off HSV-1 and HSV-2.
+Additionally, a blood test may be drawn to check for antibodies that fight off HSV-1 and HSV-2.

 ARE THERE TREATMENTS OR CURES FOR GENITAL HERPES?

 Currently, there is no cure for herpes.
 Someone who is infected will have it and be contagious for the rest of his or her life.
-Fortunately, there are treatments to manage the symptoms of herpes, to control breakouts and to prevent transmission to non-affected partners.
+Fortunately, there are treatments to manage the symptoms of herpes, control breakouts, and prevent transmission to non-affected partners.
 Infected people may take antiviral medications called daily suppressive therapy to manage and prevent breakouts as well as reduce the likelihood of spreading it to a sexual partner.
 Also, there are topical medications that can be applied to the sores to reduce pain and stop infection.

 HOW CAN I PREVENT GENITAL HERPES IF I DO NOT YET HAVE IT?

 The most effective way of preventing genital herpes is to limit your sexual partners.
-Even if you are on birth control , it is crucial to use protection methods like condoms.
-This reduces the skin on skin contact and fluid passage that can transmit the disease.
+Even if you are on birth control, it is crucial to use protection methods like condoms.
+This reduces the skin-on-skin contact and fluid passage that can transmit the disease.

 WHAT EMOTIONAL CONSEQUENCES COULD I HAVE IF I GET HERPES?

-Although herpes creates many painful physical ailments to an infected person, it may also be just as emotionally painful to find out that you are infected or to live with it.
+Although herpes creates many painful physical ailments for an infected person, it may also be just as emotionally painful to find out that you are infected or to live with it.
 Since herpes lasts forever and there is no cure.
 Infected people often have trouble coping with sadness or emotional pain that accompanies the burden of the illness, as well as shame or guilt.
 Herpes also plays an important role in relationships.
-It is often difficult for men and women affected with herpes to find serious lifetime partners who are willing to live with their partner’s disease and to risk their own personal health.
-Having a partner who has herpes can oftentimes be very frustrating or upsetting, but it is very important for people to up front and honest about their herpes infection.
+It is often difficult for men and women affected with herpes to find serious lifetime partners who are willing to live with their partner’s disease and risk their own personal health.
+Having a partner who has herpes can oftentimes be very frustrating or upsetting, but it is very important for people to be upfront and honest about their herpes infection.
 Although this may drive away potential partners, it also allows you to see just who can see past the infection and love the person anyway, and risk their own personal health just to be romantically and sexually close to them.
-If you have herpes and are experiencing many emotions, it is important to talk to a trusted friend, or a healthcare provider about these feelings.
+If you have herpes and are experiencing many emotions, it is important to talk to a trusted friend or a healthcare provider about these feelings.

-Genital herpes is a life long illness that can affect almost anyone and has the potential to be life-changing.
+Genital herpes is a lifelong illness that can affect almost anyone and has the potential to be life-changing.
 In order to prevent yourself from contracting this illness, limit your sexual partners and make sure to use condoms.